6 Ways to Practice Gratitude Every Day

-There are many things to be grateful for: colorful autumn leaves, legs that work, friends who listen and really hear, chocolate, fresh eggs, warm jackets, tomatoes, the ability to read, roses, our health, butterflies.
+There are many things to be grateful for: colourful autumn leaves, the birds and the insects, friends who listen and really hear, chocolate, fresh running water, a warm home, your favourite chair, the food in your fridge, the ability to read, the scent of a rose, good health, beautiful delicate butterflies.
 What’s on your list?

 As you practice, an inner shift begins to occur, and you may be delighted to discover how content and hopeful you are feeling.
-That sense of fulfillment is gratitude at work.
+That sense of fulfilment is gratitude at work.

 The Easy Way to Develop A Gratitude Attitude